kingebere/neo4j-jwt-nodejs/README.md

-# Starter NodeJs server using Neo4j & JWT
+# Start NodeJs server using Neo4j & JWT

 This project is the first step preparation to build your **Nodejs** server using **express** and **Neo4j** graph database (**EXTRA**: JWT, password security, register, login, express router, verification token).